 Cooper was charged with possession and distribution of heroin, possession and distribution of cocaine, and possession of drug paraphernalia.
 He was released on criminal summonses pending a court appearance.
 His 2011 Dodge Charger was also seized pending forfeiture.

-If you’ve been charged with possession or distribution of narcotics, please don’t hesitate to contact an attorney at the Law Offices of Herbert I. Ellis for your defense.
+If you’ve been charged with possession or distribution of narcotics, please don’t hesitate to contact an attorney at Ellis Law for your defense.